sMamooler/ImageJ_Plugin_Mitosis/README.md

 5. Once the analysis is done you can find the detection and tracking results in the **RGB** window.
 Mitosis is indicated with thick red lines.
 6. The growth rate of all frames can be found in **Rate of Growth of Cells**

+## Results

+The result of mitosis detection for all 206 frames can be foudn in [the shared drive](https://drive.switch.ch/index.php/s/VzpRO3yznYIPfi0?path=%2Fresults).